 Our taught masters degree helps you to integrate physiotherapy theory with practice and to develop your skills in critical thinking.

 You need to achieve a minimum of 1,000 clinical hours in order to graduate from the programme after which you will be able to apply for registration as a physiotherapist.
-On our course, you’ll complete four, six week placements and one, five-week placement, which you’ll organise.
+On our course, you’ll complete four, six-week placements and one, five-week placement, which you’ll organise.
 These placements are normally organised by the Practice Placement team and take place in a wide variety of clinical areas including the NHS and private practice, where you will be supported and work alongside experienced clinical educators who will facilitate and support your learning.
 The final elective placement can be in an area of your choice either in the UK or abroad.

 This course is for students who have an undergraduate degree in a related subject and wish to practice as a physiotherapist.
 If you are already a physiotherapy graduate and have an active registration with the Health and Care Professions Council (HCPC), please see our MSc in Advanced Physiotherapy.

 Qualification, course duration and attendance options